kpgomez/reading-notes/code-401/prework/bash.md

 - you can use escape characters(backslash) e.g., Holiday\ Photos is the same as 'Holiday Photos'

 ## Manual Pages

+use /search + ENTER to find specific words while in manual pages, press n for next

 ## File Manipulation
+ see common commands mkdir through rm

 ## Cheat Sheet

+kill < process id > - very useful for killing a port SUDO for admin privileges

 # Other Interests
 ## Grep and Regular Expressions